-Change the brake fluid of the front and rear brake according to the service schedule.
+Make sure that brake fluid for the front and rear brake is changed in accordance with the service schedule.
 (Your authorized KTM workshop will be glad to help.)

-- Oil, grease, filters, fuel, cleaners, brake fluid, etc., should be disposed of as stipulated in applicable regulations.
+Dispose of oils, grease, filters, fuel, cleaning agents, brake fluid, etc., correctly and in compliance with the applicable regulations.